Continuous scale constructorSource:

 The name of the scale that should be used for error messages associated with this scale.

-A palette function that when called with a numeric vector with values between 0 and 1 returns the corresponding values in the range the scale maps to.
+A palette function that when called with a numeric vector with values between 0 and 1 returns the corresponding output values (e.g.,

 The name of the scale.
 Used as the axis or legend title.
 If

 waiver(), the default, the name of the scale is taken from the first mapping used for that aesthetic.
 If

 waiver()for the default breaks computed by the transformation object